 Horatio’s Garden London will be at the Royal National Orthopaedic Hospital, Stanmore home of the London Spinal Cord Injury Centre.
 The garden is being designed by celebrated garden designer Tom Stuart-Smith.

-The London Spinal Cord Injury Centre is one of only 11 in the UK designated to receive and treat spinal cord injured patients.
-The Centre currently has 40 beds for adults, children and young people.
-These beds include beds for acute care, first episode of rehabilitation and readmission.
+The London Spinal Cord Injury Centre is one of only eleven in the UK designated to receive and treat spinal cord injury patients.
+The Centre currently has forty beds for adults, children and young people.
+These include beds for acute care, first episode of rehabilitation and readmission.

-The garden design will include garden rooms as places for patients to use the space whatever the weather.
-The garden will be a fully accessible, beautiful space enabling patients to have time surrounded by natural elements.
-The designs are being developed in close collaboration with the spinal unit team as well as current and former patients.
+The garden design will include garden rooms, designed by Stephen Marshall, which will be places for patients to use the space whatever the weather.
+The garden will be a fully accessible, beautiful space enabling patients to spend time surrounded by natural elements.
+The designs are being developed in close collaboration with the spinal unit team, as well as current and former patients.

-Appeal Patrons Lady Daunt and BBC correspondent Frank Gardner, who are both former patients of the LSCIC, are supporting the fundraising for the project.
-The designs were launched in early 2018.
+Our Capital Appeal patrons are Joanna Lumley, Frankie Dettori, Mel Giedroyc, Charlotte Heber-Percy, along with Lady Daunt and BBC correspondent Frank Gardner, who are both former patients of the LSCIC.
+Each patron is supporting the fundraising for the project, and the designs were launched in early 2018.

-If you could help with fundraising or would like to volunteer please contact us firstname.lastname@example.org or ring 01722 326 834
+If you feel you could help with fundraising, or would like to volunteer, please contact us by emailing email@example.com or ring 01722 326 834.

 Tom is a landscape designer with an international reputation for making gardens that combine naturalism and modernity.
 Tom’s work ranges from large gardens and parks open to the public, to smaller private gardens.
 He has also designed a number of gardens for the Chelsea Flower Show.
 Eight of these have been awarded gold medals, and three have won ‘Best in Show’.

 Tom’s designs will carefully reflect the needs of patients and their families.
-The garden will be on one level with smooth paths throughout ensuring that it is easily accessible to patients in beds and wheelchairs.
+The garden will be on one level, with smooth paths throughout ensuring that it is easily accessible to patients in beds and wheelchairs.
 The essential design features will include a social space, private areas for patients to seek solitude or share with a family member or friend, the calming sound of flowing water, a garden room, a garden therapy area and a greenhouse.
-Throughout the garden, the planting will be designed to give all year colour and interest and wildlife will be encouraged with bird and butterfly boxes.
+Throughout the garden the planting will be designed to supply colour all year round, whilst wildlife will be encouraged with bird and butterfly boxes.

-Building works for Horatio's Garden London have not yet begun but if you would like to know more please ring the office on 01722 326834 or email email@example.com
+Building work for Horatio's Garden London is nearing completion.
+If you would like to know more please ring the office on 01722 326834 or email firstname.lastname@example.org.